Disclaimer:

 Banks also update their lending criteria regularly, so staying connected with an adviser or lender about deposit requirements is critical.
 Our Members Area includes tools and resources to help track and boost your deposit journey.

-Supercharging your deposit isn't about one magic trick - it's about combining all the tools available.
-KiwiSaver provides the foundation, Wedge offers a modern way to access family support, and disciplined savings habits keep you moving forward.
+Your Deposit is the Key to Unlocking Home Ownership Supercharging your deposit isn't about one magic trick - it's about combining all the tools available.
+KiwiSaver provides the foundation, Wedge offers a modern on-call savings option to grow your deposit, and disciplined savings habits keep you moving forward.
 Add in government programmes and smart use of gifts or guarantees, and suddenly your dream of buying a first home in New Zealand feels within reach.
+By taking action today and using these strategies together, you're not just saving for a deposit - you're building the launchpad to long-term financial independence and the security of owning your own home.

 Frequently Asked Questions